kachayev/muse/README.md

 ## Known Restrictions

 * works with `core.async` library only, `future` support is planned
-* assumes you operations with data sources are "side-effects free" so you don't really care about the order of fetches
+* assumes your operations with data sources are "side-effects free", so you don't really care about the order of fetches
 * yes, you need enough memory to store the whole data fetched during a single `run!` call (in case it's impossible you should probably look into other ways to solve your problem, i.e. data stream libraries)

 ## License